aip-dev/google.aip.dev/aip/cloud/new.md

 # Policy API Guidance

-A policy is a document-based resource that, when set on a resource, controls some behavior for that resource and its descendants.
-Some examples of controllable behaviors are:  who can access a resource, what configurations are allowed for a resource and what billing account to charge for a resource’s usage.
+A policy is a statement of intent.
+When set on a resource it controls some behavior for that resource and its descendants.
+Some examples of controllable behaviors are:  who can access a resource, what configurations are allowed for a resource, and what billing account to charge for a resource’s usage.

 ## Definitions